-Meanwhile, most federal immigration courts remain open despite the protestations of immigration lawyers, the union for ICE lawyers, and the union for immigration judges.
+Meanwhile, most federal immigration courts remain open.
 The Appeal reported this week on the chaotic scene inside many immigration courts, where migrant children are asking lawyers if they’ll get sick if they show up in court, and deported if they don’t.

 Running elections in a pandemic (4/2)

 The novel coronavirus continues to wreak havoc on the electoral calendar.
-Most states have cancelled their April elections, with controversial exceptions in Wisconsinand Ohio, and efforts to gather signatures for ballot initiatives have ground to a halt.
-Missouri activists have all but given up on a marijuana referendum this year; Idaho activists stopped collecting signatures for increasing education funding, and state officials ignored their requests to enable people to sign petitions online.
+Most states have cancelled their April elections, with controversial exceptions in Wisconsin and Ohio, and efforts to gather signatures for ballot initiatives have ground to a halt.
+Missouri activists have all but given up on a marijuana legalization referendum this year.
+Idaho activists stopped collecting signatures for increasing education funding, and state officials ignored their requests to enable people to sign petitions online.

 States, meanwhile, are confronting how to run an election in the midst of a pandemic.
 (Revisit our Political Report story on mail voting from last week.)

 Vermont adopted a law to grant its secretary of state and governor the authority to decide to mail a ballot to every registered voter.
-Other states are so far not pursuing such a measure.
-Arizona’s GOP legislature went into recess without taking up the Democratic secretary of state’s call to do the same.
+Other states are not pursuing measures like this one: Arizona’s Republican-controlled legislature went into recess without taking up the Democratic secretary of state’s call to do the same.

-Georgia did decide to send every voter an absentee ballot application for the May primary, but its GOP speaker criticized the idea of doing the same in the fall as, he said, this “will certainly drive up turnout” and “be extremely devastating to Republicans and conservatives.”
+Georgia did decide to send every voter an absentee ballot application for the May primary, but its GOP House speaker criticized the idea of doing the same in the fall, arguing that doing so “will certainly drive up turnout” and “be extremely devastating to Republicans and conservatives.”